All Episodes

 He was murdered.

-And since then I've been out for justice, not just for my brother, but for the victims of violence across the nation.
+And since then, I've been out for justice, not just for my brother, but for the victims of violence across the nation.

 This is the hardest fight I've ever taken on in my life.

-And it's led me down some very interesting word roads and paths that I never anticipated for myself.
+And it's led me down some very interesting roads and paths that I never anticipated for myself.

 It was a five-minute package.

-And Fox and Friends ran it at least twice.
+I watched it three times, and Fox and friends ran it at least twice.

 And I watched this, and I'm like, I'm blown away.